CrunchyData/postgres-operator/hugo/content/pgo-client/common-tasks.md

 managing PostgreSQL clusters.
 The guide is broken up by different administrative topics, such as provisioning, high-availability, etc.

-## General Notes
+## Setup Before Running the Examples

 Many of the `pgo` client commands require you to specify a namespace via the `-n` or `--namespace` flag.
-While this is a very helpful tool when managing PostgreSQL deployments across many Kubernetes namespaces, this can become onerous for the intents of this guide.
+While this is a very helpful tool when managing PostgreSQL deployxments across many Kubernetes namespaces, this can become onerous for the intents of this guide.

 If you install the PostgreSQL Operator using the [quickstart](/quickstart/)